bitcoin-computer/docs/protocol.md

 ## Keyword Properties

-In addition to the propertied defined in the class that a smart object is created from, it has the following properties:
+In addition to the properties defined in the class that a smart object is created from, it has the following properties:

 * ``_id``: Refers to the transaction output that allocated the memory cell that stores the smart object.
 This id remains constant, even if the object is updated.
 * ``_rev``: Refers to the last transaction output that updated the smart object.
 It is updated every time the object is updated.
-* ``_root``: For an object created using computer.new, the root is equal to its id.
-If an object is created within a function call, the root of the new object is the root of the object on which the function was called.
+* ``_root``: For an object created using ``computer.new``, the _root is equal to its _id.
+If an object is created within a function call, the _root of the new object is the _root of the object on which the function was called.
 * ``_amount``: Indicates the amount of cryptocurrency (in satoshi) stored in the smart object.
 * ``_owners``: An array of string-encoded public keys representing the owners of the object.
 Only the owners can update a smart object by calling one of its functions.